We'll send you updates from the blog and monthly release notes.

 July 23, 2020

-We also focus on the two key problems that these data mining techniques solve:
+We will focus on the two key problems that these data mining techniques solve:

 - Predicting customer clicks to create data-driven customer personas, based on their behavior

-Note: For this post, we assume that you have your clickstream data already collected and stored.
-For more information on how to collect the clickstream data, you can refer to the Appendix at the end of this article.
+Note: For this post, we assume that you’ve already collected and stored your clickstream data in a data warehouse.
+For more information on how to collect clickstream data, refer to the Appendix at the end of this article.

-The clickstream data that you have collected and stored in your data warehouse is often raw.
-It requires some refinement before it can be used to perform any analysis.
+The clickstream data collected and stored in your data warehouse is often raw and requires refinement before it can be used for clickstream analysis.

 - Clickstream analysis

 - User choice prediction

 The outcome of each of the above applications is strategic in nature and has the potential to drive a lot of impact.
 For example, they might drive important decisions such as website or mobile application layout optimizations, SKU information enhancements, or recommendation engine retraining.

 The definition of a session will vary between an application and a web page.
 In our case, we will use the following definitions: